 - URL filter: Select to disable the URL Uniform Resource Locator filter, which controls the access to certain kinds of websites.

 - SSL scanning: Select to skip SSL scanning for the webpage in request.
 This is useful with online banking websites or with websites that do not play well with SSL interception.
-Note that for technical reasons this option does not work for any transparent Web Filter mode.
-With transparent mode, use the Transparent Mode Skiplist instead (see Filtering Options > Misc tab).
 In standard mode, exceptions can only be made based on the destination host or IP address depending on what the client sends.
 With exceptions based on categories, instead of the whole URL, only the hostname will be classified.

 - Certificate trust check: Select to skip the trust check of the HTTPS Hypertext Transfer Protocol Secure server certificate.
 Note that, when the Web Filter works in transparent mode with authentication, skipping the certificate trust check based on a users/groups match (For all requests Coming from these users/groups) is technically impossible.